rackerlabs/design-system/_component_design/table.md

 ### Composition

+A table header is comprised of the following elements:

+- **Column heading label (Required)**: The column heading label is the name of the column.
+- **Bulk selection (Optional)**: Click the bulk selection checkbox to select all items in the table.
+- **Sort (Optional)**: Sorting enables the user to determine the order of the rows that appear in the table.
+For example, a column that contains text can be sorted alphabetically.
+Sorting helps users find data quickly and easily.

+OLD INFORMATION...
 - Include the check box icon if a user needs to select or manipulate data within a table.
 This check box icon will always be the first element in a table row, see [table controls]({{site.baseurl}}/components/tables-controls.html).
 - Include the action cog menu if the objects in each row have two or more available actions.
 - Text justification within each cell is content specific.